conflabs/json-file-viewer/README.md

 # json-file-viewer
-A simple app to display text files containing JSON data in a machine readable format.
+A simple app to display text file links from Google Drive containing JSON data in a machine readable format.

 ## Getting Started